 Some of our best learning takes place outside of the classroom environment, it also occurs during playtimes.
 We encourage our children to make full use of the facilities on site.
 Lessons may take place in the ICT Suite, the cookery room, the Studio, the library or on the field.
 Similarly, we take our children on visits which will enrich their learning experience.
 Such visits may be planned to deepen their understanding of a particular subject or to stimulate interest in a new theme of study.
-We want our pupils to engage with the best possible resources and we are so fortunate to have some of the world's greatest museums, buildings and galleries on our doorstep.
+We want our pupils to engage with the best possible 'beautiful' resources and we are so fortunate to have some of the world's greatest museums, buildings and galleries on our doorstep.

 We fully appreciate your support as we work together to educate the citizens of the future.
 In our welcoming and inclusive school, we strive to be the best in everything we do.
 Our learners need to develop the knowledge and emotional literacy that will enable them to become fully equipped to cope with the challenges of adult life.
 Our curriculum reflects this by promoting mental well-being, having high ambition for all and encouraging thinking.
 Our curriculum has been sequenced logically to give pupils the best possible access to new learning; for example, our historical studies follow a chronological order from Year 3 to Year 6 and our geographical learning starts closest to home and then expands world-wide.
-We share key knowledge with families at the start of each new term through year group newsletters, knowledge mats and vocabulary lists, in order that conversations at home can deepen school-based learning.
+We share key knowledge with families at the start of each new term through year group newsletters, knowledge mats and vocabulary lists (including etymology), in order that conversations at home can deepen school-based learning.
 We place value on oracy, wanting our pupils to become articulate citizens.